Farcryx/WebSocket-secured-chat/README.md

 ## Overview
 This chat application is designed with a focus on network security.
 It uses a client-server architecture and implements secure communication protocols, including Diffie-Hellman key exchange and AES encryption.

+> [!NOTE]
+> Project is built as monolith but the idea is to move to microservices architecture.

 ## Server Functionality
 The server is responsible for managing client connections, handling authentication, and facilitating secure communication.
 It is implemented in `server.py` and uses the following components: